realisticattorney/XYZ-Finance/README.md

 ## How to start the project from your Local enviroment

 - Open your terminal and cd where you want to store the project
-- Run the following command - `git clone https://github.com/realisticattorney/Book-store`
+- Run the following command - `git clone https://github.com/realisticattorney/XYZ-Finance`
-- Cd into the directory - `cd Book-Store`
+- Cd into the directory - `cd XYZ-Finance`
 - Run `npm install` to install all dependencies
 - Run `npm start` or `yarn start`, this automatically open your browser and the app
+- **** The app already has throaway API keys.
+In case of error replace the value of api var to api = "557441206e00b345620f6b0d3a915fd7"; at src\actions\APIkeys.js
-- If not, open your browser manually and copy paster http://localhost:3000
+- Open your browser manually and copy paster http://localhost:3000

 ## Author